Meeds-io/meeds-docker/README.md

   meedsio/meeds
 ```

 Some Meeds configuration properties can also be defined in an `exo.properties` file.
-In this case, just create this file and bind mount it in the Docker container :
+In this case, simply create this file and mount it in the Docker container:

 ```bash
 docker run -d \